dxps/java_playground/caffeinate-me/readme.md

 ### The Action Classes implementation.

 A more imperative-style implementation using the Action Classes pattern can be found in the `action-classes` branch.
-The glue code in this version looks this this:
+The glue code in this version looks this:

 ```java
     @Given("^(?:.*) is researching things on the internet")